 Academic advising begins with the selection of classes for your first semester and continues throughout your time at The New School.
 Academic advisors are here to help you define your goals, identify unique learning opportunities, and map a personalized path to prepare you to lead creative innovation.
 Your advisor will be assigned to you on the basis of your college, program of study, or major.
 In some cases, your advisor may also be assigned on the basis of your last name, year level, or specific area of interest.The registration process varies by program.
 You will be contacted via your New School email account with more information and registration instructions specific to your program.
 Below is general information to assist you in planning.

-Advising and registration for new students begins May 4, 2016, and continues through the beginning of the fall semester.
+Advising and registration for new students begins November 29, 2016, and continues through the beginning of the spring semester.
 Before you can register for classes, you will need to speak with an advisor.
 If you live near New York City or can travel to the city, your advising session will be in person.
 If you are not able to get to New York for advising, your appointment can be done over the phone or via Skype.
 Advising sessions are usually 30-45 minutes.
 Please contact the Bachelor's Program Office at 212.229.5119 or

 firstname.lastname@example.org to set up a new student advising appointment right away.